Iowa scores final 14 points to finish regular season with an 8-4 record

 Kirk served as the honorary chair of the University of Iowa's 1999-00 United Way campaign and he serves on the National Advisory Board of the Bethesda Family Services Foundation.
 Kirk and his wife, Mary, have given two major financial gifts to the University of Iowa.
 The most recent was a $400,000 gift to the University's College of Liberal Arts and University Children's Hospital.
 The Ferentz' also made a $100,000 gift to the University's College of Liberal Arts in 2003.

 Kirk and Mary are very enthusiastic supporters of the University of Iowa Children's Hospital.
 From serving as advocates for the hospital across the state; to hosting and speaking at events to raise support for UI Children's Hospital; to their personal generosity in establishing the "Ferentz Family Pediatric Research and Education Endowment Fund" in 2007.
-In addition, the Iowa Women's Football Academy has pledged $1 million over the next five years to the University of Iowa's new Children's Hospital.
+In addition, the Iowa Women's Football Academy has pledged $1 million to the University of Iowa's new Children's Hospital, currently under construction.

 Kirk received the Distinguished Alumnus Award from the Neag School of Education at the University of Connecticut in May, 2009.
 He was inducted into the Upper St. Clair High School Hall of Fame in September, 2002 and the Western Chapter of the Pennsylvania Sports Hall of Fame in May, 2003.

-Kirk and his wife, Mary, have five children.
-They are Brian (28), Kelly (26), Joanne (24), James (22) and Steven (17).
-Brian was a three-year letterman (2003-05) with the Hawkeye football team and is now tight ends coach with the New England Patriots.
-James is in his fourth year in the Iowa program.
+Kirk and his wife, Mary, have five children, and one granddaughter (Presley).
+They are Brian, Kelly, Joanne, James and Steven.
+Brian was a three-year letterman (2003-05) with the Hawkeye football team and is in his second year as Iowa's offensive line coach.
+James earned his third letter as a Hawkeye senior in 2012, starting at center in all 38 games over the past three seasons.
+Steven is a redshirt freshman in 2013.
 Joanne earned her bachelor's degree from Iowa in 2010 and Kelly earned her JD and MHA degrees from Iowa in 2010 and 2011.